canonical/charmed-5g/docs/how-to/deploy_gnbsim.md

 - Juju >= 3.1
 - A Juju controller has been bootstrapped
-- A Kubernetes cloud called `gnbsim-cloud` has been added to the Juju controller
+- A Kubernetes cluster configured with Multus
-- Multus has been enabled for the Kubernetes cloud
+- 1 Juju cloud for the Kubernetes cluster has been added
-- MACVLAN interface for gNB radio subnet is available to Kubernetes

 ## Deploy gNB Simulator

-Create a Juju model to represent the gNB Simulator application.
+Create a Juju model.

 ```console
 juju add-model gnbsim gnbsim-cloud